GA

 Georgia Piedmont Technical College

-Georgia Piedmont Technical College offers a crime scene investigation (forensics) technical certificate program providing students with the introductory exposure to skills and knowledge that relate to evidence collection, crime scene reconstruction, courtroom testimony, and documentation and report writing.
+Georgia Piedmont Technical College offers a crime scene investigation (forensics) technical certificate program providing students with introductory exposure to skills and knowledge that relate to evidence collection, crime scene reconstruction, courtroom testimony, and documentation and report writing.
 Graduates of this program will be prepared to pursue diverse opportunities in forensic technology careers such as death investigation, crime scene investigation, evidence technology, laboratory technology, general forensic science, and criminal justice fields.

 Made up of 22 credits, the program includes courses such as introduction to forensic science; crime scene investigation; documentation and report preparation; case preparation and courtroom testimony; and composition and rhetoric.